 #4 What has made Western fashion brands stay in Bangladesh after the Rana Plaza tragedy instead of moving their sourcing orders to other Asian countries in the area such as Cambodia and Vietnam?

-#5 How transparent should be companies’ supply chain?
+#5 How transparent companies’ supply chain should be?
 Should fashion brands be required to disclose more supply chain information—such as where their products were made and who made them?
 What could be the difficulty of enforcing a more transparent apparel supply chain?